akt114/GateKeeper/README.md

 > An Entry Management Software

 GateKeeper is an entry management software used to keep track of the visitors in and out of the office.
-GateKeeper provides hassle free experience for visitors to Check-in & Check-out easily and accuratelysss
+GateKeeper provides hassle free experience for visitors to Check-in & Check-out easily and accurately.

+## Technologies Used

+Frontend : HTML ,CSS ,JAVASCRIPT, ParticlesJS
+Backend  : NodeJS
+Database : MongoDB
+API's    : Twilio

 ## Installing / Getting started